tawfikhammad/stock-price-analyst-agent/README.md

-# Stock Price Visualizer Agent
+# Stock Price Analyst Agent

 An AI-powered stock analysis system built with CrewAI that provides comprehensive technical analysis, market sentiment research, and investment recommendations for stocks.